Artist Statement

 Couch Bird, mixed media on panel, 8 x 8 inches, collection of Albuquerque Museum

 My longtime home is in the high desert of New Mexico.
 The dramatic horizon of this landscape, pink mountains, and ever-changing skies become a stage for surreal narratives.
-In my paintings, I combine living, extinct, and/or imagined fauna and flora with humans to create whimsical and haunting hybrid creatures.
-They gaze at the viewer and one another from within their abstracted worlds, as if to challenge reality, nature, and perception.
+I combine living, extinct, and/or imagined fauna and flora with humans to investigating how ecosystems and species are interconnected across regions, countries, and the planet.